d3x0r/STFRPhysics/whitepaper.md

 # Development of Relativistic Rotations
+### Under Development; forgive me for asserting things I may not fully proven.

 <TBD>